Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Numerical Experiment

-Next, we build a series of $D$-regular discrete networks with node degree $D \in \{3,4,6\}$.
-Each network has 36 total number of unit-length edges (i.e., $L=1$ [du]), and $\mu = 5$ [1/du].
-We further vary $\lambda$ from 5 to 25 [1/du].
-Figures (a)-(c) compare the simulation averages (black solid curve) with estimations by Equation \eqref{eq: exp_XE_upper_corrected} and \eqref{eq: X_G} (dashed and dotted curves).
-Each Monte-Carlo simulation instance, represented by a light-blue dot, is also plotted.
-It is observed that the estimations by Equation \eqref{eq: X_G} fit tightly to the simulation average across all parameter combinations.
-The average relative errors are 8.53\%, 4.73\%, and 3.40\% for $D = 3, 4, 6$, respectively.
-This indicates that, in general, Equation \eqref{eq: X_G} can provide very accurate predictions in a wide range of $D, L, \lambda/\mu$ combinations.
+This indicates that, in general, Equation \eqref{eq: X_G} with approximated $|N_k|$ can already provide very accurate predictions in a wide range of $D, L, \lambda/\mu$ combinations.
 In the meantime, we observe that Equation \eqref{eq: exp_XE_upper_corrected} also estimates the average distance accurately when $\lambda\gg \mu$.
 Specifically, when $\lambda \geq 2\mu$, the average relative errors of Equation \eqref{eq: exp_XE_upper_corrected} are 9.31\%, 6.72\%, and 5.96\% for $D=3,4,6$, respectively.
-Recall from Section \ref{subsec: network}, as $\lambda\gg \mu$, there are more chances for a point in $U$ to be matched locally, which indicates that $\alpha$ converges to 0 and Equation \eqref{eq: exp_XE_upper_corrected} will predict the distance almost as as well as Equation \eqref{eq: X_G}.
+Recall from Section \ref{sec: network model}, as $\lambda\gg \mu$, there are more chances for a point in $U$ to be matched locally, which indicates that $\alpha$ converges to 0 and Equation \eqref{eq: exp_XE_upper_corrected} will predict the distance almost as as well as Equation \eqref{eq: X_G}.